ounols/jekyll-blog/post-template/url-posting-constraints.md

 ## CONSTRAINTS

-- Do NOT use emojis anywhere
+- Do NOT use emojis in blog post content (emojis are allowed ONLY in PR body)
 - Do NOT use informal Korean (반말)
 - Do NOT use colons (`:`) before lists - write complete sentences
-- Do NOT bold only single keywords - bold full important sentences
+- Do NOT bold single keywords OR entire sentences - bold core phrases only (2-8 words containing key information)
 - Do NOT overuse blockquotes - only for truly important information
 - Do NOT forget to add prompt styles to blockquotes (.prompt-info/warning/tip)
 - Do NOT skip the import.sh step